-To complete Division I, students must satisfactorily complete seven academic courses, two of which must be Division I seminars.
-The other five elective courses may be a combination of faculty-evaluated Hampshire courses and Five-College courses carrying 3 or more credits and graded C or better.
+To complete Division I, students must satisfactorily complete seven academic courses, one of which must be a Division I seminar.
+The other six elective courses may be a combination of faculty-evaluated Hampshire courses and Five-College courses carrying 3 or more credits and graded C or better.
 No more than three Five-College courses may be used toward Division I course requirements.
 Two dance technique courses designated as half courses may fulfill one out of the five electives.
 OPRA courses and other courses labeled Co-curricular on TheHub may not be used to fulfill Division I course requirements.
 Concurrently, students also must complete 40 hours of Campus-Engaged Learning (CEL-1).

 In addition to the seven courses, students must complete campus-engaged learning activities (CEL-1) totaling a minimum of 40 hours, approximately equal to course contact hours.
 Of these, 20 hours will involve participation in campus educational events focused on diversity, inclusion, equity and access in order to expand intercultural competencies; and 20 hours will consist of campus activities/projects of the student’s choice that meet the goals of the requirement to work collaboratively in community and meet a community need.
 The student will document the fulfillment of the CEL-1 and reflect on their CEL-1 experience in the Division I retrospective essay.

 Note for first-year entrants with advanced standing: carefully read the advanced standing description and contact CASA with questions.